Math is Fun

 Unit Price

-The "Unit Price" (or "unit cost") tells you the cost per liter, per kilogram, per pound, etc, of what you want to buy.
+The "Unit Price" (or "unit cost") tells us the cost per liter, per kilogram, per pound, and so on, of what we want to buy.

 Just divide the cost by the quantity: